Public Safety Parking Services

 Categories of Permits

-- Reserved Lot Permit: Vehicles displaying a valid reserved parking permit may park in the designated reserved lot, any general lot and other reserved lots while on official business, with the exception of the R-02/03 lots.
+- Reserved (red) Lot Permit: Vehicles displaying a valid reserved parking permit may park in the designated reserved lot, any general lot and other reserved lots while on official business, with the exception of the R-02/03 lots.
+(Attending class is not considered official business).
 Parking is allowed in the R-02/03 lots with an R-02/03 permit or any valid permit accompanied by an Official Business Pass.

-- Reduced Fee Permit: Vehicles displaying a reduced fee permit may only park in the reduced fee area of the Holt Arena parking lot.
-The reduced fee permit is not valid in any other area of Holt Arena, or in any other lots on campus.
+- Reduced Fee (orange) Permit: Vehicles displaying a reduced fee permit may only park in the reduced fee area of the Holt Arena parking lot.
+The reduced fee permit is not valid in any other area of Holt Arena or in any other lots on any ISU campus.

-- Campus Housing Permits: Vehicles displaying a valid campus housing permit may park in any campus housing lot.
+- Campus Housing (green) Permit: Vehicles displaying a valid campus housing permit may park in any campus housing lot on the Pocatello campus and at Holt Arena.
+On the Meridian and Idaho Falls campuses, they may also park in the general lots.
 They may not park in reserved lots during the hours permit regulations are in effect.
 Permits purchased for the full year in the fall will not receive a refund if they choose not to live in University Housing in the spring.

-The applicant is required to complete the first section of the Disabled Parking Permit Application and submit proof with the application.
+- The applicant for an ISU disabled permit is required to complete the first section of the Disabled Parking Permit Application (available in the Parking Office) and submit proof with the application.
 Acceptable verification of a disability is presentation of a current, state issued disabled person vehicle registration or placard or a form from the state noting the state permit has been approved (the form must indicate the state issued disabled permit number); or a letter from the ADA and Disability Resource Center verifying the presence of a disability for which this accommodation is reasonable.
 This verification will be attached to the disabled parking permit application and kept on file in the Parking Office.

-Applicants with a valid state or university status will be granted an annual renewal of the university disabled parking permit until:
+- Applicants for an ISU disabled permit who have a valid state disabled permit will be granted an annual renewal of the university disabled parking permit until:

 - The applicant is no longer a registered student or employee of the university;